dosdroid/AutoGPTQ/README.md

 ## Quick Tour

 ### Quantization and Inference
-> warning: this is just a showcase of the usage of basic apis in AutoGPTQ, which uses only one sample to quantize a much small model, quality of quantized model using such little samples may not good.
+> warning: this is just a showcase of the usage of basic apis in AutoGPTQ, which uses only one sample to quantize a much small model, quality of quantized model using such little samples may not be good.

 Below is an example for the simplest use of `auto_gptq` to quantize a model and inference after quantization:
 ```python